- What Are They?

 What are uterine growths?

 Uterine growths are tissue enlargements of the female womb (uterus).
-Uterine growths can be caused by either harmless or dangerous conditions.
+Uterine growth can be caused by either harmless or dangerous conditions.
 Growths are sometimes referred to medically as masses or tumors.
 An example of a harmless (benign or non-cancerous) growth, which does not pose a threat, is a polyp of the cervix.
 Some growths, such as uterine fibroids, are benign, but they can still cause some annoying problems, such as bleeding.
-Other dangerous growths of the uterus include cancerous (malignant) tumors.
+Dangerous growths of the uterus include cancerous (malignant) tumors.

 While the majority of uterine growths are benign, cancers of the uterus do occur.
 This article will discuss the benign conditions that cause uterine growths or masses.
 Benign growths, or non-cancerous, growths include uterine fibroids, adenomyosis, and uterine polyps.

 The uterus (or womb) is a hollow, pear-shaped organ that is located in a woman's pelvis between the bladder and the rectum.
 The narrow, lower portion of the uterus is the cervix; the broader, upper part is known as the corpus.
 The cervix forms the transition between the uterus and the vagina.
 The vagina, or birth canal, connects the uterus to the outside of the body.

 Uterine fibroids are benign masses that grow in the uterus for unclear reasons.
 Uterine fibroids are commonly called by the shorter name, "fibroids."
 The medical term for a fibroid is leiomyoma, which refers to the proliferation of abnormal growth of smooth muscle tissue.
 Uterine fibroids arise from the tissue in the muscle layer of the wall of the uterus, called the myometrium.
 They are not usually cancerous.